 For the time poor: Queenscliff Brewhouse

-Even if you don’t have time to check out the best producers on the Bellarine, you can still support them by checking out Queenscliff Brewhouse’s tasting room.
-It features walls and walls of local products: jams, olive oils, spice mixes, honey, chutney, sauces and plenty of wine.
-Grab a glass to enjoy in the all-weather courtyard beer garden or by the fireplace on cold days.
+Even if you don't have the time to visit all of the top producers on the Bellarine, you can still show your support for the local community by going to the tasting room at Queenscliff Brewhouse.
+It offers walls upon walls of local items such as jams, olive oils, spice mixes, honey, chutney, sauces, and lots of wine.
+There are also plenty of jams and olive oils.
+Grab a drink to enjoy in the courtyard beer garden, which is open no matter the weather, or cosy up by the fireplace on chillier days.

 For a boutique experience: Curlewis Winery

 Prepare to be pleasantly surprised if you are anticipating a large-scale operation in which tour companies drop off buses full of people, since this will not be the case.
 There is just a tiny workforce working at the Curlewis Winery, and its cellar door is only open on the weekends.